tokonoma/2web2ui/docs/config.md

 ### Local Development

 Since there is no build, there are no tenant configuration scripts.
-Therefore, `public/static/tenant-config/production.js` is used.
+In `development` mode, configuration is loaded from `src/config/env/dev-config.js`.

 ### Manual Test

-To manually test generated tenant configurations, run `npm run build` and confirm the tenant configuration, `build/public/static/tenant-config/<host>/production.js`, looks as you expect.
+To manually test generated tenant configurations, run `npm run build`.
+To verify if correct config is loaded, you can inspect logging in `sr/config/env/prod-config.js`.